serhiyguryev/opensuse-splashscreen/README.md

 3. Open `System Settings` and go to `Colours and Themes` -> `Splash Screen`, select `openSUSE`

+## You may also like

+* A [Plymouth theme](https://github.com/serhiyguryev/plymouth-theme-opensuse) that displays the openSUSE logotype
+* Blueberry: a dark [color scheme](https://github.com/serhiyguryev/blueberry-color-scheme) for the KDE Plasma 5/6 desktop environment

 ## Support my work

 You can support the further development of this project by choosing a convenient way to donate: